siyelo/blog/source/_posts/2012-09-11-were-hiring-experienced-web-developer.markdown

 * Vim
 * In-depth knowledge of 90's boy band 'N Sync

 **Location**

 * Skopje or Cape Town

 **How to Apply**

-Please send your portfolio and open source links to[jobs@siyelo.com](mailto:jobs@siyelo.com).
+Please send your portfolio and open source links to [jobs@siyelo.com](mailto:jobs@siyelo.com).
 Attach a CV if you must.